Forgot password

 Image via Sony Pictures

 Shockingly, that’s not even the most interesting aspect of Baldoni’s direction.
 This honor goes to the very light rom-com set dressing that It Ends with Us plays host to.
-In the rom-com-like scenes, Christy Hall’s screenplay reads like an above-average genre exercise, but the way Lily and her friends bounce in and around the dialogue plays a substantial role in creating that mood.
-Thanks to this, the film is given necessary levity, not enough to cause a complete gear shift, but enough that we remember the hope that Lily represents and has access to.
+In the rom-com-like scenes, Christy Hall’s screenplay reads like an above-average genre exercise, but the way Lily and her friends bounce in and around the dialogue plays a substantial role in creating that atmosphere; an atmosphere that owes itself to the direction of these already-great performances.
+Thanks to this, the film is given necessary levity; not enough to cause a complete gear shift, but enough that we remember the hope that Lily represents and has access to.

-Moreover, the rom-com presence leans into the overarching message.
-Rom-coms have a reputation for being a safe genre that emphasizes comfort-viewing.
-And, if there’s one thing that It Ends with Us champions more than love, it’s safety.
-Safety is both the armor and the tool that love – the type of love that Lily values so deeply, and that we should all value so deeply – needs to thrive in a complex world.
-This is entirely indicative of the markedly layered manner in which It Ends with Us honors this tender sentiment.
+Moreover, these rom-com stylings very much lean into the overarching sentiment of It Ends with Us.
+Rom-coms have a reputation for being a safe genre that emphasizes comfort-viewing, and if there’s one thing that It Ends with Us champions more than love, it’s safety.
+Safety is both the armor and the tool that love – the type of love that Lily values so deeply, and that we should all value so deeply – needs to thrive in a complex world; this is Lily’s odyssey.

 It Ends with Us